Financing Higher Education: From Birth Through College

 Education planning doesn’t stop at college acceptance.
 To ensure that all available financial aid and savings are maximized, it’s important to manage and evaluate funding opportunities until graduation.

 Any financial aid your child qualifies for does not automatically carry over into the next year.
-To ensure your child is eligible to continue to receive any federal and/or merit aid, it’s important to file a FAFSA each year.
+To ensure your child is eligible to continue to receive any federal and/or merit aid, it’s important to file a FAFSA and CSS Profile each year if applicable.

 Account Ownership & Distributions

-Ideally, all 529 plan assets should be owned by the child or parents.
+Ideally, all 529 plan assets should be owned by the parents or grandparents depending on the type of school the student attends.
 Ownership of assets and accounts is important because it can have a significant impact on a child’s financial aid eligibility.
-For example, a distribution from a grandparent-owned 529 plan is considered student income, and thus could reduce aid eligibility by as much as 50 percent of the distribution amount.
-We recommend transferring ownership of 529 plans to parents which allows for qualified distributions from the accounts with limited impact to the student’s financial aid eligibility.
-If there will be distributions from 529 plans owned by someone else, they should occur the last two-years of college to avoid any reductions in the child’s aid eligibility due to the FAFSA’s two-year lookback rule.
+For example, a distribution from a grandparent-owned 529 plan used to be considered student income, and thus would reduce aid eligibility by as much as 50 percent of the distribution amount.
+Under the current rules, schools that only use the FAFSA form will no longer ask about grandparent contributions, including distributions from 529 plans.
+Keep in mind, however, that grandparent 529 plans will still be considered on the CSS Profile.
+Therefore, we generally only recommend transferring ownership of 529 plans to parents, which allows for qualified distributions from the accounts with limited impact to the student’s financial aid eligibility (if the school the student will attend uses the CSS Profile).

 Qualified Education Expenses: 529 plans offer tax-free growth and tax-free withdrawals if the funds are used towards qualified education expenses.
 It is important to understand the list of qualified expenses before using 529 funds to avoid potential penalties and ensure you are taking full advantage of your plan.
 These qualified expenses include basic items such as tuition, room & board, books & supplies, but can also include off-campus housing expenses (up to the cost of on-campus housing), and technology, such as a laptop or necessary software for classes.